ericoporto/ags-manual-wiki/Setup.md

 **Game language**

-Here player may choose one of the available game translations.
+Here the player selects one of the available game translations.

 ### Advanced graphics options

 **Vertical sync**

-This option enables vertical synchronization mode, which reduces "tearing" effect on game image, but may decrease the game running speed.
+This option enables vertical synchronization mode, which reduces the "tearing" effect on the game graphics, but the option may decrease the game running speed.

 **Use 85 Hz display**

-This option sets the monitor refresh rate to 85 Hz to run the game, which eliminates flicker.
+This option sets the monitor refresh rate to 85 Hz to run the game, which eliminates flickering.
 However, this does not work on all monitors, and not at all on flat panel displays, which is why it is disabled by default.

 **Smooth scaled sprites**

-This option will apply anti-aliasing to scaled characters, in order to give a smoother look to the resizing.
+This option will apply anti-aliasing to scaled characters, in order to give them a smoother look after the resizing.
 This can slow down the game though, so it is off by default.

 **Render sprites at screen resolution**

 When enabled, characters and objects are scaled in screen pixels rather than game pixels.
-What this means is that when low-resolution game is run in larger window, sprites will take advantage of this higher resolution and look less pixelated when scaled down.
-This option may be locked to certain state by the game itself (according to author's choice), in which case players will not be able to change it.
+What this means is that when a low-resolution game is run in a larger window, the sprites will take advantage of this higher resolution and look less pixelated when scaled down.
+This option may be locked to a certain state by the game itself (according to author's choice), in which case the player will not be able to change it.

 ### Sound options

 **Digital sound**

-Here player may choose the digital audio driver, or disable digital sound completely.
+Here the player may choose the digital audio driver, or disable digital sound completely.

 **MIDI music**

-Here player may choose the MIDI music playback method, or disable MIDI music completely.
+Here the player may choose the MIDI music playback method, or disable MIDI music completely.

 **Enable threaded audio**

-When enabled, engine will process audio on a separate thread.
-This results in a much smoother playback, but may potentially break game's synchronization with the music (if it had one).
+When enabled, the engine will process audio on a separate thread.
+This results in a much smoother playback, but may potentially break the game's synchronization with the music (if it had one).

-**Use voice pack is available**
+**Use voice pack if available**

 When checked, this option enables voice speech in game (where available).